Camill LEBERER

 lives and works in Stuttgart, Germany

-Individual Exhibitions (selection)
+Exhibitions since 1984 (selection)

 Pfalzgalerie Kaiserslautern, Germany